jeqo/jeqo.github.io-src/content/posts/2017-09-28-kafka-opentracing.md

 - observability
 ---

+> for a more updated version, check <https://jeqo.github.io/posts/2019-03-26-importance-of-distributed-tracing-for-apache-kafka-based-applications/>

 Tracing is one of the hardest time in integration or microservice development: knowing how a request impact your different components, and if your components have behave as expected.